Jalzateco/Jalzateco/README.md

 ## Hi, I am Jalzateco 👋

-🧑‍💻 Systems Engineering Student at the National University of Colombia
+🧑‍💻 Systems Engineering Student at the National University of Colombia ⚒️

+#Programming Languages: 🖥️
+- Python
+- JavaScript

+Tools & Technologies: ⌨️
+- Linux
+- Git
+- MySQL
+- Django

 <!--
 **Jalzateco/Jalzateco** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.